Wondering how to integrate ClickFunnels with Campaign Refinery?

 Goals are great to end sequences that are trying to push towards a particular event.

-Goals can not only stop previous sequences, but they can pull double duty for triggering the next logical sequence.
+Goals can not only stop previous sequences, but they can pull double duty to trigger the next logical sequence.

 Option 3: Bug them for a native integration!